 6. How can I fight the charges?

-- Police misconduct.
+- The police committed misconduct.
 Perhaps the police officer did not have reasonable suspicion to make the original traffic stop.
 Or perhaps the police administered the field sobriety tests incorrectly.
 In many cases, police mistakes could be enough to get a DUID charge dropped.

-- Inaccurate blood results.
-Criminal defense attorneys investigate every aspect of the blood draw, including the chain of custody of the samples and whether the lab techs had current certification.
-If there is any question that the blood test results may have been compromised, the prosecutor may agree to drop the charge.
+- Your blood results were inaccurate.
+We investigate every aspect of your blood draw, including the chain of custody of the samples and whether the lab techs had current certification.
+If there is any question that your blood test results may have been compromised, the prosecutor may agree to drop the charge.

-- No DUID.
-Perhaps the defendant did not start ingesting drugs until after being pulled over by the police.
-Or if there was an accident, perhaps the defendant did not start taking drugs until after getting out of the car.
-If the defense attorney can show that any drug use occurred after the defendant stopped driving, the DUID charge cannot stand.
+- There was no DUID.
+Perhaps you did not start ingesting drugs until after being pulled over by the police.
+Or if there was an accident, perhaps you did not start taking drugs until after getting out of the car.
+If we can show that any drug use occurred after you stopped driving, the DUID charge cannot stand.

-Note that it is not a defense to any DUI charge that the defendant was driving safely and did not seem impaired.
-As long as drivers have illegal amounts of drugs in their blood, they are committing DUID.
+Note that it is not a defense to any DUI charge that you were driving safely and did not seem impaired.
+As long as you have illegal amounts of drugs in your blood, you are committing DUID.

 7. Will immigrants be deported?